 Consider these eight survival tips during the remainder of this hectic stretch:

 1. Give yourself a break

 Keep burnout at bay by taking short breaks to relieve tension.
 Collect your thoughts by going for a walk, stretching or briefly engaging in water cooler chitchat.
 If you can’t leave your work area, force yourself to rest your strained eyes, take some deep breaths and try to clear your head — even if only for a few moments.

 2. Go with the flow

-Adaptability is an invaluable soft skill, particularly when you’re in high-pressure situations.
+Adaptability is one of the invaluable soft skills accounting professionals should have, particularly in high-pressure situations.
 If priorities change and your manager quickly asks you to move from one project to another, embrace the new challenge.
 Remember: If you’re always flexible, you’ll never get bent out of shape.

 3. Stay cool